Exploring Manufacturer Families and Creating Custom Kitchen Hood Model in Revit MEP

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Welcome back to the VDCI video course content for Revit MEP Mechanical.
-In the previous video we went ahead and went through a couple of different manufacturer families and kind of looked at some of the specifics and a lot of the information that is included within them.
-What I would encourage you to do is maybe you have, you're working in an office now or you've worked in an office previously and you know some of these manufacturers, go take a look, download some of their families, take a peek at the family, see what the file size is, see what the parameters are, what the formulas are, what the information that they give you is, and just kind of take some time to investigate that.
+Welcome back to the VDCI video course content for Revit MEP – Mechanical.
+In the previous video, we went ahead and went through a couple of different manufacturer families and kind of looked at some of the specifics and a lot of the information that is included within them.
+What I would encourage you to do is, maybe you are working in an office now or you've worked in an office previously and you know some of these manufacturers, go take a look, download some of their families, take a peek at the family, see what the file size is, see what the parameters are, what the formulas are, and what information they give you, and just kind of take some time to investigate that.

-I think it's a really strong, a really good tool to have in your back pocket that you can take a manufacturer family and edit it or manipulate it to fit your purposes potentially because it provides a great starting point to build up your own models, build up your own content library, to have stuff that that you want to do and operate as you want it to be.
-So moving on to the next one, what we're going to go ahead and start looking at is we're going to start looking at a, I've provided a specification sheet for a kitchen hood and we're going to kind of you know mess around with the parameters a little bit and everything and we're going to kind of build it out to like a level of detail 200 or 300-ish series.
-We're going to be putting in kind of the generic sizing of the unit, we're going to be putting in the connectors of the unit for the specific pieces and a couple of other things.
+I think it's a really strong, a really good tool to have in your back pocket—that you can take a manufacturer family and edit it or manipulate it to fit your purposes potentially, because it provides a great starting point to build up your own models, build up your own content library, to have stuff that you want to do and operate as you want it to be.
+So moving on to the next one, what we're going to go ahead and start looking at is—we're going to start looking at a specification sheet for a kitchen hood, and we're going to kind of, you know, mess around with the parameters a little bit and everything, and we're going to kind of build it out to a Level of Detail 200 or 300-ish series.
+We're going to be putting in kind of the generic sizing of the unit, we're going to be putting in the connectors for the specific pieces and a couple of other things.

-It's not going to be a super crazy family but it's going to kind of show you a little bit, highlight the differences between maybe what a manufacturer family can provide and what a maybe a custom built or something that we build ourselves provides and a little bit shows off a little bit of the differences between the two.
-So in your project files I have put in there what is called kitchen hood specifications and this is a real life kitchen hood from a manufacturer.
+It's not going to be a super crazy family, but it's going to kind of show you a little bit—highlight the differences between maybe what a manufacturer family can provide and what maybe a custom-built or something that we build ourselves provides, and shows off a little bit of the differences between the two.
+So in your project files, I have put in there what is called kitchen hood specifications, and this is a real-life kitchen hood from a manufacturer.
 They give some of the sizing and everything here.

-Kitchen hoods are a little bit different, typically the lengths are kind of custom made.
-They can be to set sizes but so you won't see any lengths or really a whole lot of dimensions here but typically you would get those dimensions from shop drawings.
-If you open that up you can use any pdf viewer to go ahead and open that up.
+Kitchen hoods are a little bit different—typically the lengths are kind of custom-made.
+They can be to set sizes, but you won't see any lengths or really a whole lot of dimensions here, but typically you would get those dimensions from shop drawings.
+If you open that up, you can use any PDF viewer to go ahead and open that up.

 Learn Revit MEP